sjain75/pytutor/README.md

 <b> Bucket Structure </b>

 pytutor.ddns.net
-        ->userDirectory //tyler, meena, ... //everything inside only accessible by user ->worksheets
+        * userDirectory //tyler, meena, ... //everything inside only accessible by user
-                        ->report
+                * worksheets
+                        * report
-                        ->html //public
+                        * html //public
-                        ->answers
-                        ->masterReport.json
-                ->student
-                        ->username.json
-                ->pages
+                        * answers
+                        * masterReport.json
+                * student
+                        * username.json
+                * pages
-                        ->Sample Pages //allows users to create a home page //home.html //public
+                        * Sample Pages //allows users to create a home page //home.html //public
-                        ->Page to access student report from  //Template, makes users login from front-end using GAPI and then loads data through ajax request to lamdba
+                        * Page to access student report from  //Template, makes users login from front-end using GAPI and then loads data through ajax request to lamdba
-        ->js
-        ->styles
+        * js
+        * styles
-        ->user-permission for requests directed in through lambda //for example request for report from front end to lambda //super-private
+        * user-permission for requests directed in through lambda //for example request for report from front end to lambda //super-private

 Github repo Sturcutre on User computers
-        ->WorksheetCreator
+        * WorksheetCreator
-                ->creator.py file
+                * creator.py file
-                ->test Py files
+                * test Py files
-        ->pages
+        * pages
-                ->home.html //can be pushed up to s3 bucket
+                * home.html //can be pushed up to s3 bucket
-        ->worksheets //can be pushed up to s3 bucket
+        * worksheets //can be pushed up to s3 bucket
-                -> html
+                * html
-                ->answers
-        ->js
-        ->styles
-        ->ionic
-        ->resources
+                * answers
+        * js
+        * styles
+        * ionic
+        * resources

 ## Glossary